This post may contain affiliate links which won’t change your price but will share some commission.

 Pumpkin Oatmeal Bars with Cranberries

-Preheat the oven to 375 degrees and grease a 9 x 9 inch baking dish.
+- Preheat the oven to 375 degrees and grease an 8 by 8 inch baking dish.

-Combine the wet ingredients in a large mixing bowl.
+- Combine the pumpkin puree, eggs, coconut milk, and pure maple syrup in a large mixing bowl.

-Fold in the cranberries and transfer the mixture to the baking dish.
+- Stir in the cranberries, and transfer the mixture to the baking dish.

-Cool on a rack and cut into 12 bars.
-Serve within 24 hours or freeze.
+- Cool on a rack and cut into 12 bars.
+Serve within 2 days, or freeze for later.